 To avoid the "horrible" possibility of Peterson getting his conviction thrown out — or even acquitted of the murder charges — Brodsky "may ask the court to require jurors to disclose information, such as Twitter handles and Internet Protocol numbers that track Web use," according to the Wall Street Journal story.

-Peterson is coming up on marking a third year in the Will County jail while he waits for his murder trial to start.
+Peterson is coming up on while he waits for his murder trial to start.
 His legal team has repeatedly failed to get him released while the wheels of justice slowly turn.